documentationfor yFiles for HTML 3.0.0.1

 The exported image

-An axis-parallel rectangle in view coordinates is no longer a rectangle in world coordinates.
-Rather, it is a polygon whose points can be set by worldPoints.
-The following example shows how the marquee rectangle can be computed to set the world points:
+An axis-parallel rectangle in view coordinates is not a rectangle in world coordinates.
+Instead, it is a polygon whose points can be set by worldPoints.
+The following example demonstrates how the marquee rectangle can be computed to set the world points:

 const marqueeMode = new MarqueeSelectionInputMode({